Hannah-Moon/15_JS_Dune2_Drum/README.md

 I give all music credit to <a href="https://pixabay.com/">Pixabay.com</a>

 ## How to play the drum?
-1. You can either click the buttons with your mouse or press the key on your keyboard.
+1. You can either click the buttons with your mouse or press the keys on your keyboard to play the sounds.
-2. Even if it calls drum, the corelate sound may play longer than you anticipated.
+2. Note that the sound may continue to play longer than expected, so be prepared for extended sounds.
-3. When you press multiple button, and you don't feel like the music harmony is aweful and too noizy, please reload the window.
+3. If you press multiple buttons and find the resulting music to be unpleasant or too noisy, simply reload the window to start fresh.

-4. * Sorry, I am not a musician, so the sound combination might not please your ears.
+* I'm not a musician, so the sound combinations may not be pleasing to everyone's ears.

 ## Show your support